Demographics of Saudi Arabia: Religion

+The government does not ask about religion on their census surveys.
+However, according to official statistics, in 2020, 85-90% of Saudi Arabian citizens were Sunni Muslims, 10-12% are Shia.
+The rest are other forms of Islamic minorities.
+Other smaller communities reside in the south, with Ismaili Shia's constituting around half of the population of the province of Nejran, and a small percentage of the Holy Islamic cities of Mecca and Medina.

+In 2022, there is a Christian population in the country of approximately 2.1 million; there are also groups of Hindus, Buddhists and Sikhs in the country.

+According to a poll in 2013 by WIN-Gallup International, 5% of 502 Saudi Arabians surveyed stated they were "convinced atheists".

+In 2022, the Kingdom's total population was approximately 35 million; it was estimated that of these, over one-third were foreign workers.

 Migration

 Migration is a significant part of Saudi Arabia's tradition and culture, as the nation's thriving oil economy attracts large numbers of foreign workers from an assortment of countries throughout Asia and the Arab world.
 Following economic diversification in response to the oil boom of the 1970s, the Saudi government encouraged skilled and semi-skilled workers to enter the Kingdom as the demand for infrastructure and development intensified.
 Saudi Arabia is among the top five immigrant destination countries around the world, currently hosting 5.3 million international migrants in its borders.
-In 2017, non-native residents accounted for 37% of the Kingdom's total population, more than twice that of the United States whose immigrants make up 15% of the nation's total population.
+In 2017, non-native residents accounted for 38% of the Kingdom's total population, more than twice that of the United States whose immigrants make up 15% of the nation's total population.
 The majority of Saudi Arabia's foreign born population are males between the ages of 25 and 45.
 These immigrants make up a larger percentage of the total population in this age group compared to native-born Saudis ages 25–45, according to the United Nations 2013 report.
 26.3% of the total migrant population in Saudi Arabia are from India, followed by Pakistan (24.2%), Bangladesh (19.5%), Egypt (19.3%), and finally the Philippines (15.3%).
 Most immigrants of the Kingdom are skilled, unskilled, and service industry foreign workers.
-Although the living and working conditions immigrant workers are harsh in Saudi Arabia, economic opportunity tends to be much greater than in their homelands.
+Although the living and working conditions for immigrant workers are harsh in Saudi Arabia, economic opportunity tends to be much greater than in their homelands.
 There are around five million illegal immigrants in Saudi Arabia, most of which come from Africa and Asia.
 These immigrants are planned to be deported within the next few years.
-There are around 100,000 Westerners in Saudi Arabia, most of whom live in compounds or gated communities.
+There are over 118,000 Westerners in Saudi Arabia, most of whom live in compounds or gated communities.